 “Sir… that boy lives in my house,” the barefoot girl whispered—so the billionaire father followed her past peeling fences to a crooked gate… and the door slammed.
 A floorboard secret, a boy who said “Dad” in his sleep, and one midnight return forced the truth into the open—right before Arthur Wren finally saw the face he’d printed on a thousand posters.

-the investigation widened, and Arthur learned that the notebook’s names connected to other missing cases, meaning Junie hadn’t just saved Miles—she had cracked open something larger and darker.
+The house was emptied and sealed as evidence, the investigation widened, and Arthur learned that the notebook’s names connected to other missing cases, meaning Junie hadn’t just saved Miles—she had cracked open something larger and darker.

 Miles was quiet at first, waking from nightmares and flinching at sudden sounds, but he held onto Junie like she was the bridge between fear and safety.
 Junie, meanwhile, drifted through new spaces with a lost expression, because even when a child tells the truth, the truth can still take everything.